Monstrous Collection of Cool Rules

 Baubling (Bubbles, Double Touches, Popcorn, Juggling, etc.): A way to get around holding the ball, one bounces it lightly between their hands before hitting it to another square.

-Black Jack: If a player catches the ball cleanly before it lands in her square, the player who hit the ball is out.
+Black Jack: If a player catches the ball cleanly before it lands in one's square, the player who hit the ball is out.
 It usually forces the game to be played low and fast and creates a different dynamic.
 If this is played with Double Taps, you must still catch the ball on the first hit.

 Black Magic: King says “black magic” while twirling a ball in hands before throwing it at another player.
 When they throw it, they yell “dare!”
 If the player does not catch it, they must perform a dare of the Kings designation.
 OR.
 Has different connotations depending on where the game is played.
 In one variation, a player can catch another player’s ball above the waist during play and call Black Magic on the hitter, who must then do any number of actions for the rest of the game such as standing on one foot, left handed play only, etc. In another variation, catching the ball will make either the striker or catcher out depending on who calls "Black Magic" first.

 Bottle Caps (Isolation, etc.): The server may invoke this at any point during play, on any of the other three players.
-Once a player has been declared bottle capped, he or she is put on pause and must squat for the remainder of the round, or until their bottle cap is revoked by the same server who declared it.
+Once a player has been declared bottle capped, the player or she is put on pause and must squat for the remainder of the round, or until their bottle cap is revoked by the same server who declared it.
 This player's square also becomes out-of-bounds until the bottle cap ends.

 Bomb: The server places the ball in the middle of the court and calls Bomb.
 All players must then touch the ball; the last one to touch the ball is out.